 Collected in I.V.
 1919, D.V.
 1940, the Sussex Edition vol. 33, and the Burwash Edition, vol. 26.
 When it was collected for the Sussex Edition Kipling amended this subscript to (Mobile Columns of the South African War), also adding a note to explain ‘Pompoms’.

 In 1900 the British found that it did not help them much to have taken Bloemfontein and Pretoria, the capitals respectively of the Orange Free State and the Transvaal, for the Boers were not town-dwellers but people of the open veldt.
 Nevertheless, Lord Roberts returned to London at the end of 1900 believing that the war was almost won.
 Once Kitchener took over the command in 1901 he adopted new tactics, sending the troops out in mobile columns to sweep the landscape in search of the elusive Boer commando units.
 The weary repetition of those days is recreated by the poem.

 Notes on the Text

 (by Mary Hamer drawing on various sources, in particular

 Ralph Durand, “A Handbook to the Poetry of Rudyard Kipling” 1914.)

-a pompom these Maxim automatic guns quick-firing one pound shells were used first by the Boers then adopted by the British.
+a pompom: these Maxim automatic guns, quick-firing one-pound shells, were used first by the Boers and then adopted by the British.
 The nickname, derived from the sound of its report, came to be adopted for regular use.

 Kaffir is a disparaging term, from Arabic kafir meaning ‘non-Muslim’ or ‘unbeliever’.
 It simply meant ‘black native’, and was adopted to lump together various black inhabitants of Southern Africa, including the Xhosa, Zulu and Gwamba peoples.